REGISTRATION SPEAKERS PROGRAM FAQ

 It is also possible to attend the morning workshop or the afterparty in the Turnovská pivnice in addition to the main program.
 The price for the morning workshop is 500 CZK.

-And the price for the after party is 500 CZK. (!Early Bird till 15.9. = free entrace to the Afterparty!)
+And the price for the after party is 500 CZK.

 I decided I want to join the optional program after completing the registration.
 How can I add it to my order?